 9.2 Indemnification.
 Each party agrees to indemnify and hold the other harmless from any and all claims, liabilities, damages, taxes, fines, repayment obligations, or expenses, including court costs and reasonable attorney fees (collectively, “Claims”), arising from any act or omission by the indemnifying party or its employees or agents (excepting the indemnified party), or from the indemnifying party’s material breach of this Agreement.
 Without limiting the generality of the foregoing, Provider expressly agrees to indemnify and hold FMD harmless from any and all Claims arising from any other professional services provided by or on behalf of Provider or any other work Provider may engage in outside of this Agreement.

 9.3 Limitation of Liability.
-Neither FMD nor Provider shall be liable for, nor shall any measure of damages include, any indirect, incidental, special, exemplary, punitive or consequential damages or amounts for loss of income, profits or savings, loss of data arising out of or relating to its performance or failure to perform under this Agreement, even if the party against whom liability is sought to be imposed has been advised of the possibility of such damages or loss; provided, however, that the limitations of liability set forth this paragraph shall not apply to (i) Provider’s obligations set forth in Article 8, or (iii) the reciprocal obligations of indemnification set forth in Section 9.2.
+Neither FMD nor Provider shall be liable for, nor shall any measure of damages include, any indirect, incidental, special, exemplary, punitive or consequential damages or amounts for loss of income, profits or savings, loss of data arising out of or relating to its performance or failure to perform under this Agreement, even if the party against whom liability is sought to be imposed has been advised of the possibility of such damages or loss; provided, however, that the limitations of liability set forth this paragraph shall not apply to (i) Provider’s obligations set forth in Section 8, or (ii) the reciprocal obligations of indemnification set forth in Section 9.2.

 10.1 Force Majeure.
 Neither party shall be responsible for any damages, delay in performance or failure to perform by Provider or FMD, if caused by any act or occurrence beyond its reasonable control such as embargoes, changes in government regulations or requirements (executive, legislative, judicial, military or otherwise), acts of war or terrorism, power failure, electrical surges or current fluctuations, lightning, earthquake, flood, the elements or other forces of nature, delays or failures of transportation, or acts or omissions of telecommunications common carriers.
 In particular, without limitation, neither Provider nor FMD shall be responsible for any interruption in Services caused by an interruption in or failure of Internet services.